solaeus/whale/README.md

 ## The Whale Programming Language

 Whale is a hard fork of [evalexpr]; a simple expression language.
-Whale's core language features maintin this simplicity.
+Whale's core language features maintain this simplicity.
 But it can manage large, complex sets of data and perform complicated tasks through macros.
 It should not take long for a new user to learn the language, especially with the assistance of the shell.